uservoice/uservoice-ios-sdk/README.md

 Overview
 --------

 UserVoice for iOS allows you to embed UserVoice directly in your iPhone or iPad app.
+For more info go to [uservoice.com/ios](http://uservoice.com/ios).

 ![Tour](https://www.uservoice.com/assets/img/ios/ios-animation.gif)

 You will need to have a UserVoice account (free) for it to connect to.
-Go to [uservoice.com/ios](http://uservoice.com/ios) to sign up.
+Go to [uservoice.com/ios](http://uservoice.com/ios) for more details and to sign up.

 Binary builds of the SDK are available for download.
 * Current release: [2.0.11](http://sdk-downloads.uservoice.com/ios/UserVoiceSDK-2.0.11.tar.gz)